whitehat-zero/PowEnum/README.md

-Note: PowerView's current dev release has some bugs.
-I have put in a pull request fixing the bug but until then feel free to use this version.
-(Invoke-PowEnum -PowerViewURL https://raw.githubusercontent.com/whitehat-zero/PowerSploit/d03824424349192a6e5e1b275a220718e6128ab7/Recon/PowerView.ps1)

 # PowEnum

 Penetration testers commonly enumerate AD data – providing domain situational awareness and helping to identify soft targets.
 PowEnum helps automate the cartological view of your target domain.